 "It pains me to say, but you can't refuse Harry.
 The consequences would be quite severe."
-Harry couldn't help but notice that based on the look in Dumdledore's eyes, that it didn't look painful to say at all.
+Harry couldn't help but notice that based on the look in Dumdledore's eyes that it didn't look painful to say at all.

 "No no my boy, nothing quite so morbid.
 Although many among us would prefer death to the actual punishment.
-Breaking a magical contract of this nature will result in the complete loss of your magic." he paused to let the reality of the consequences sink in.
+Breaking a magical contract of this nature will result in the complete loss of one's magic." he paused to let the reality of the consequences sink in.
 "Now come, let us join the others and continue this in private."

 Dumbledore was beginning to get a little irritated.'Why is the boy being so difficult?
-He's never questioned me before.' he thought.
+He's never questioned me before.'

 If he stayed on Albus fucking Dumbledore's path then he probably wouldn't live to see 18.

 "Fine."
 Harry muttered with a tone of resignation.

 "Good Harry.
 If you would follow me please."
 'Excellent' thought Dumbledore.
 'We're finally back on track.'

 "You misunderstand me Headmaster...I meant fine in regards to my Magic."
 Harry only had magic in his life for three years.
 It was a sad thing to lose but he knew he could get by without it.
 Billions of people did it every day.